Purchasing Overview

 Purchasing card

 The purchasing card (Pcard) is used for allowable goods under $5000.
 It should not be used for items available through Buy Carolina.
 Each administrative assistant and some lab staff have access to a card.
-Give documentation to the cardholder as soon as you have it.
+Give documentation to the cardholder as soon as you have it, along with a justification for the purchase.
+(In other words, please explain what you will be using your purchase to do.)

 Voucher